 Eating unconsciously can certainly distract even if it’s just temporarily, from the issues that are causing your stress, but ultimately you’ll be left feeling dissatisfied and perhaps even upset, particularly as emotional eating will almost certainly lead to unwanted weight gain.
 Behavioural studies found that there was a greater response activity to high-calorie foods in obese women, making it harder to resist these foods and further perpetuating the vicious cycle.

 I’m not suggesting there is no place to indulge in comforting goodies; there is!
-However, I want to help you avoid stress eating when you’re stuck at home over the coming month and further increasing your stress and anxiety.
+However, I want to help you avoid stress/comfort eating and further increasing your stress and anxiety.

 Here are my top tips to help you ditch comfort food and stay calm